How to experimentally evaluate the adiabatic condition for quantum annealing: Abstract

 \section{Abstract}

-We propose an experimental method to evaluate the adiabatic condition during quantum annealing.
-The adiabatic condition is composed of the transition matrix element and the energy gap, and our method simultaneously provides information about these without diagonalizing the Hamiltonian.
-The key idea is to measure a power spectrum of a time domain signal by adding an oscillating field during quantum annealing, and we can estimate the values of transition matrix element and energy gap from the measurement output.
-Our results provide a powerful experimental tool to analyze the performance of quantum annealing, which will be essential for solving practical combinatorial optimization problems.
+We propose an experimental method for evaluating the adiabatic condition during quantum annealing (QA), which will be essential for solving practical problems.
+The adiabatic condition consists of the transition matrix element and the energy gap, and our method simultaneously provides information about these components without diagonalizing the Hamiltonian.
+The key idea is to measure the power spectrum of a time domain signal by adding an oscillating field during QA, and we can estimate the values of the transition matrix element and energy gap from the measurement output.
+Our results provides a powerful experimental basis for analyzing the performance of QA.

-\section{introduction}
+\section{Introduction}

-The adiabatic theorem is one of the central results in quantum mechanics.
-It was first proposed by Ehrenfest \cite{Ehrenfest_1916} in 1916.
-Born and Fock proved a modern version of the theorem in 1928.
-The statement of the theorem is as follows.
-If we prepare an initial state in a ground state of the Hamiltonian, the state remains in the ground state of the Hamiltonian as long as the change in the Hamiltonian is sufficiently slow.
-Since the 1928 proof, there have been many subsequent studies, including more rigorous formulations \cite{KatoT_1950_JPSJ, Amin_PRL2009}, or even extensions to open systems \cite{Dodin_Brumer_PRXQ2021}
+The adiabatic theorem is a crucial result in quantum mechanics, first introduced by Ehrenfest in 1916~\cite{Ehrenfest_1916}.
+Later, Born and Fock proved a more modern version of the theorem in 1928.
+The theorem states that if an initial state is prepared in the ground state of the Hamiltonian, it will remain in the ground state as long as the change in the Hamiltonian is slow enough.
+Since Born and Fock's proof in 1928, there have been numerous studies that have improved and expanded the theorem, including more rigorous formulations \cite{KatoT_1950_JPSJ} and extensions to open systems \cite{Sarandy_2005, Venuti_2016PRA, Dodin_Brumer_PRXQ2021}.

-One of the essential applications of this theorem is quantum annealing (QA).
-The first proposal was made by Apolloni et al. in 1989 \cite{Apolloni_1989_stp}.
-This original idea focused on improving simulated annealing using the quantum effects of tunneling.
-An alternative proposal was made \cite{Kadowaki_1998_pre,farhi2000quantum} where the Hamiltonian changes with time.
-In this proposal, we prepare a ground state of the transverse field Hamiltonian, and gradually change the Hamiltonian into the target Hamiltonian.
-The adiabatic theorem guarantees that, as long as the change in the Hamiltonian is sufficiently slow, the state after the evolution is the ground state of the problem Hamiltonian.
+An essential application of this theorem is quantum annealing (QA).
+This was originally proposed by Apolloni \textit{et al}. in 1989~\cite{Apolloni_1989_stp}.
+The original proposal aimed to improve the simulated annealing utilizing the quantum effects of tunneling.
+However, an alternative approach was subsequently presented \cite{Kadowaki_1998_pre,farhi2000quantum}, where the Hamiltonian changes over time.
+In this approach, a ground state of the transverse-field Hamiltonian is prepared, and the Hamiltonian is gradually changed to the target problem Hamiltonian.
+The adiabatic theorem guarantees that if the alteration of the Hamiltonian is gradual enough, the final state will be the ground state of the problem Hamiltonian.